Skip to main content

 Intelligence Gathering

-Knowing what to look for — and where to look
+Figuring out what to look for and where to look

 Systems Thinking